bartektelec/homelab/README.md

 # 🏡 homelab

 This repo hosts the desired state of my homelab kubernetes cluster.
-The cluster runs ArgoCD application that pulls the most recent changes and applies them to the cluster automatically.
+The cluster runs ArgoCD application that monitors the repository for recent changes and applies them to the cluster automatically.

 ## ❓Why Homelab